drunckj/gnome-shell-extension-asus-rgb/README.md

 ./setup.sh
 ```

-# for kde users
+# for other desktop environments
-ive created a bash desktop script for easy switching of rgb for kde : https://github.com/drunckj/rog-rgb-control
+ive created a full app for managing rgb lights on rog machines:  https://github.com/drunckj/rog-rgb-control
-ill probably try to create an extension for it sometime in the future

 #### Want to buy me a coffee: https://www.paypal.me/drunkcj